CS133-DataVisualization/term-project-snowy-plovers/dashboard/README.md

 ## Environment Setup

-Create a Python environment and install required libraries.
+To run the interactive dashboard notebook, you need a Python environment with a few required libraries.
+You may use either **conda** or **venv**.

+---

 ### Using conda

+If you have Anaconda or Miniconda installed, run the following in your terminal:

 conda create -n plover-env python=3.10 -y conda activate plover-env pip install folium pandas numpy jupyter

+---

-### Using venv
+### Using venv (standard Python)

+If you do not use conda, you can create a virtual environment with `venv`:

+Create the environment:

 python -m venv plover-env

+Activate the environment:

+macOS / Linux:
-source plover-env/bin/activate      # macOS/Linux
+source plover-env/bin/activate

-plover-env\Scripts\activate         # Windows
+Windows (PowerShell):
+plover-env\Scripts\Activate.ps1

+Install required packages:

 pip install folium pandas numpy jupyter

 ## Running the Notebook